Anti-Americanism: France

 In France, the term "Anglo-Saxon" is often used in expressions of anti-Americanism or Anglophobia.
 French writers have also used it in more nuanced ways in discussions about French decline, especially as an alternative model to which France should aspire, how France should adjust to its two most prominent global competitors, and how it should deal with social and economic modernization.

 The First Indochina War in Indochina and the Suez Crisis of 1956 caused dismay among the French right, which was already angered by the lack of American support during Dien Bien Phu in 1954.
 For the Socialists and Communists of the French left, it was the Vietnam War and U.S. imperialism that were the sources of resentment.
 Much later, the alleged weapons of mass destruction in Iraq affair further dirtied the previously favorable image.
-In 2008, 85% of the French people considered the American government and banks to be most liable for the Financial crisis of 2007–2010.
+In 2008, 85% of the French people considered the American government and banks to be most liable for the 2008 financial crisis.

-In her contribution to the seminal book Anti-Americanisms in World Politics edited by Peter Katzenstein and Robert Keohane in 2006, Sophie Meunier wrote about French anti-Americanism.
+In her contribution to the book Anti-Americanisms in World Politics edited by Peter Katzenstein and Robert Keohane in 2006, Sophie Meunier wrote about French anti-Americanism.
 She contends that although it has a long history (older than the U.S. itself) and is the most easily recognizable anti-Americanism in Europe, it may not have had real policy consequences on the United States and thus may have been less damaging than more pernicious and invisible anti-Americanism in other countries.

-In 2013, 36% viewed the U.S. in a "very unfavorable" or "somewhat unfavorable" light.
+In 2025, 59% in France viewed the U.S. in a "very unfavorable" or "somewhat unfavorable" light.

 Richard Kuisel, an American scholar, has explored how France partly embraced American consumerism while rejecting much of American power and values.
 He wrote in 2013 that:

 In October 2016, French President François Hollande said: "When the (European) Commission goes after Google or digital giants which do not pay the taxes they should in Europe, America takes offence.
 And yet, they quite shamelessly demand 8 billion from BNP or 5 billion from Deutsche Bank."
 French bank BNP Paribas was fined in 2014 for violating U.S. sanctions against Iran.